 Conto Campground, Margaret River

 For those out West, Margaret River is a favourite Easter destination.
 Conto Campground in the Leeuwin-Naturaliste National Park is a large campground on the coastline with access to coastal walking tracks and plenty of beaches.
 Campsites are scattered amongst thick coast scrub so you can find a private spot to pitch your tent, even in the busy seasons.
 Despite having 116 campsites, spots do book out quickly over weekends and holidays so definitely book in advance.

 You can easily fill your days exploring the coastline close to the campground, or jump in the car to head to other beaches or Margaret River’s many wineries.
 Don’t forget to watch at least one sunset from the beach – a novelty for us East Coast residents who aren’t used to seeing the sun set into the sea!

-Make a booking or explore the area here.
+Make a booking or explore the area on the Conto Campground website.